 The development and assessment of the competencies extends over the entire duration of the program and requires that the participant will be actively involved in developing and demonstrating competencies.
-Regional learning group members provide feedback and sign off on each competency before or at the same time as the advisor and another faculty member reviews and approves the documentation of competency.
-Rubrics for competency, reflection paper, and regional learning group evaluation are included in Appendix B.
+Leadership and learning group members provide feedback and sign off on each competency before or at the same time as the advisor and another faculty member reviews and approves the documentation of competency.
+Each participant should plan on bringing at least one competency that has been signed off by their LLG since the last RT, to each Annual Roundtable.
+Rubrics for competency, reflection paper, and leadership and learning group evaluation are included in Appendix B.

-The research project (MA) and the dissertation (EdD/PhD) is an intense part of the development of the participant's competence as a researcher.
+The research project (MA), the specialist research project (EdS), and the dissertation (EdD/PhD) is an intense part of the development of the participant's competence as a researcher.
 Normally the research project/dissertation has to be completed before the portfolio is presented.
 Once the competencies have all been completed, the final phase culminating in the portfolio presentation begins.